 Work from Home: Here’s Where to Find the Best Gigs

 There are countless platforms which promise to connect freelancer with employers looking to get things done.
-One of the most trustworthy of these platforms is Upwork.
+One of the most trustworthy of these platforms is Up work.

 Upwork helps freelancers find work, chat and share files, track your time, and get paid.

 Time tracking for hourly projects is done by taking work-in-progress screenshots every 10 minutes during the billable time or manually tracking hours in the Upwork app if your client agrees.
-Your client will be billed automatically for the time you track via the desktop app.
+Your customer will be billed automatically for the time you track via the desktop app.